NJ Tax Penalty Abatement and Common Penalties

 The Division will usually make a determination within 60 days.
 The Division may abate all, some, or none of the penalty.
 The taxpayer cannot appeal penalty abatement request determinations.
 However, they may refile the request if circumstances change.

-Disclaimer: Reading this article does not create an attorney-client relationship.
+Disclaimer: This article is not legal or tax advice.
 This article should not be used as a substitute for the advice of a competent attorney or tax professional admitted or authorized to practice in your jurisdiction.